 This is available on Amazon complete with the fixture and reflector you need for it.

 Best chameleon grow lights

-Grow lights are more for the live plants in the cage.
+Grow lights are more for the live plants in the cage but they are also very helpful for your chameleon’s vision.
 It took me a long time to realize the benefits of a grow light and many dead plants later I finally got one.

-Plants really do thrive under a grow light so it’s a worthwhile investment.
+Plants really do thrive under a grow light and I definitely saw improvements in my chameleon’s alertness when I got one so it’s a worthwhile investment.

 This bulb really does blow the competition out of the water.
 It’s definitely not cheap but it’s well worth the money on Amazon.

 My plants went from being tired old looking things to bright, colorful and standing proud in the space of a week.

 It gives off a brilliant white color and doesn’t dim over time like other brands.